wacncontent/CustomizeTool/addCommentOutput/articles/remoteapp/remoteapp-officesubscription.md

 ### Use the Azure gallery image

-The easiest way to deploy Office 365 ProPlus to a collection is to [start with one of the Azure gallery images](remoteapp-image-on-azurevm.md) included in your Azure RemoteApp subscription.
+The easiest way to deploy Office 365 ProPlus to a collection is to [start with one of the Azure gallery <!-- deleted by customization images](/documentation/articles/remoteapp-image-on-azurevm) --><!-- keep by customization: begin --> images](remoteapp-image-on-azurevm.md) <!-- keep by customization: end --> included in your Azure RemoteApp subscription.
 Make sure you choose the **Windows Server Remote Desktop Session Host with Office 365 ProPlus pre-installed** image.
 Then, install any other apps you want on that image, and you're good to go.

 ### Use a custom image

-You can always create a custom image - you can create an [Azure VM](remoteapp-image-on-azurevm.md) or [create the image locally](remoteapp-create-custom-image.md) and upload it to Azure.
+You can always create a custom image - you can create an [Azure <!-- deleted by customization VM](/documentation/articles/remoteapp-image-on-azurevm) --><!-- keep by customization: begin --> VM](remoteapp-image-on-azurevm.md) <!-- keep by customization: end --> or [create the image <!-- deleted by customization locally](/documentation/articles/remoteapp-create-custom-image) --><!-- keep by customization: begin --> locally](remoteapp-create-custom-image.md) <!-- keep by customization: end --> and upload it to Azure.
 In either case, make sure you install Office 365 ProPlus using the shared computer activation node.
-Use the [Office Deployment Tool](http://blogs.technet.com/b/odsupport/archive/2014/07/11/using-the-office-deployment-tool.aspx) and follow the [instructions](https://technet.microsoft.com/library/Dn782858.aspx) for installation.
+Use the [Office Deployment Tool](http://blogs.technet.com/b/odsupport/archive/2014/07/11/using-the-office-deployment-tool.aspx) and follow the <!-- deleted by customization [instructions](https://technet.microsoft.com/zh-cn/library/Dn782858.aspx) --><!-- keep by customization: begin --> [instructions](https://technet.microsoft.com/library/Dn782858.aspx) <!-- keep by customization: end --> for installation.

 ### Disable automatic updates for Office 365 ProPlus in your custom image - IMPORTANT